algorand/indexer/docs/rfc/0003-importer-interface.md

 #### Init
 This function is used to initialize the importer plugin such as establishing network connections, file buffers, context etc.

+#### Config
+This function returns the configuration options used to create an Importer.
+Initialized during Init.

 #### Close
 This function is used to close/end resources used by the importer plugin, such as closing of open network connections, file buffers, context etc.